pyxu-org/pyxu/doc/index.rst

             .. raw:: html

                 <p style="text-align: center;">
-                Distributed arrays and advanced parallelism for analytics, enabling performance at scale.
+                NumPy-compatible distributed arrays and advanced parallelism for both in and out-of-core computing, enabling performance at scale.
                 </p>

     .. grid-item-card::